 Patients typically present with wrist pain following a fall onto an outstretched hand.
 Axial loading of the wrist in forced hyperextension and radial deviation can cause the fracture as the scaphoid impacts on the dorsal rim of the radius.
 Contact sports and road traffic accidents are also common causes.
 Tumors and infections are uncommon causes of pathological scaphoid fractures.

 Scaphoid fractures predominantly affect young adults, with a mean age of 29 years.
 There is a higher incidence in males.
-They are unusual in the pediatric population and the elderly population where the physis or distal radius, respectively, are more likely to fracture first.
+They are unusual in the pediatric population and the elderly population, where the physis or distal radius, respectively, are more likely to fracture first.
 Scaphoid fractures account for 15% of acute wrist injuries.

-The majority of fractures (approximately 65%) occur at the waist, with a quarter at the proximal third and 10% the distal third.
+The majority of fractures (approximately 65%) occur at the waist, with a quarter at the proximal third and 10% at the distal third.

 The incidence of avascular necrosis carries a strong association with the location of the fracture; the proximal segment has a 100% rate of AVN, reducing to 33% at the distal segment of the scaphoid.

 History and Physical

 Scaphoid fractures most commonly cause pain and swelling at the base of the thumb in the anatomic snuffbox.

 Patients will typically present with wrist pain after a recent history of trauma.
 Often the patients present late as the injury gets missed on plain radiographs.
 Pain is often centered on the radial side of the wrist and is worse with movement.
 There may be associated swelling and a reduced range of wrist motion.
 It is important to ascertain if the patient is a smoker as this increases the risk of non-union by approximately 20%.